-This policy will be reviewed annually on or before October 1st 24
+This policy will be reviewed annually

-This information report has been prepared by Alec Young (Head Teacher) and approved by the Local Governing Body on 23.11.23 for publication on the website.
+This information report has been prepared by Alec Young (Head Teacher) and approved by the Local Governing Body on 29.9.24 for publication on the website.

 The SEN Information Report is part of a wider suite of documents relating to SEN, disability and inclusion which can be found here.
 In particular, it should be read alongside the academy's SEN policy.